Synergism: Lutheran theology

 Martin Luther (1483-1546) limited monergism strictly to soteriological aspects.
 He asserted that monergism applied to both election (to salvation) and reprobation.
 Philip Melanchthon (1497-1560), however, rejected monergism after Luther's death in favor of synergism.
 Melanchthon's stance influenced many Lutherans of his time throughout Europe to adopt synergism.
-The "synergistic controversy" arose when Gnesio-Lutherans, citing Luther's monergistic stance, opposed John Pfeffinger's synergistic views on the role of human will in conversion.
+The "synergistic controversy" arose when Gnesio-Lutherans, citing Luther's monergistic stance, opposed John Pfeffinger's synergistic views on the role of the human will in conversion.

 By 1580, Melanchthon's view had lost prominence, and the Book of Concord (1580) affirmed soteriological monergism in relation to election (to salvation), but explicitly rejected its application to reprobation.
 Accordingly, the contemporary Lutheran Church continues to uphold this view.
 While monergism remains the official stance, Lutheran history includes both monergist and synergist views.